dharmit009/GoSafe/README.md

-# GOPAS
+# GOPASS

-*Gopas* is a Cross Compiled Password Manager created using Golang and FyneGUI.
+*Gopass* is a Cross Compiled Password Manager created using Golang and FyneGUI.

 ![][1]

-[1]: ./img/Icon.png
+[1]: ./img/0.png

 ### License Information: